On character table of Clifford groups: The single-qubit case

 and then $\cC_1$ acts on $\cM_2^{\otimes m}$ by iteration of the comultiplication.
 One should note that the global phase acts trivially in (\ref{conm2}) and hence the action indeed factors though the quotient.

 It is well known that the number of irreducible characters is exactly the number of conjugacy classes of the group.
 For $S_4$, there are precisely 5 classes and let $\{\chi_i, 1\leq i\leq 5\}$ denote the irreducible characters of $S_4$.
-We use a non-standard labeling so we list their character values on each conjugacy class explicitly.
+We use a non-standard labeling for the characters so we list their character values on each conjugacy class explicitly.

 One can compute the character value of $\text{ch}(\cM_2)$ by definition of the action given in (\ref{conm2}):

 We use the following decomposition vector $v_m:=(a_m,b_m,c_m,d_m,e_m)\in(\mathbb{Z}_{\geq 0})^5$ to denote the decomposition of the character into its irreducible constituents: